chorus: a cross-agent plugin mesh for AI coding CLIs

 opencode plugin @valpere/chorus-opencode

-Full installation for Gemini CLI and Codex is in the README.
+Full installation for Codex, Cursor, and Kilo is in the README.

 chorus is not trying to be a new IDE or orchestration platform.
 It is plumbing between tools developers already use.
-One install, four agents, zero new workflows forced on you.
+One install, six agents, zero new workflows forced on you.

 https://github.com/valpere/chorus